rupalirocks/Diabetes-Risk-Prediction-App/README.md

 Authors and acknowledgment
 Primary author: Priyam Choksi
 Authors and acknowledgment

-App and model development: Rupali Rajesh Desai Developed as part of SCTP Capstone II (Data Analytics with AI) from Nanyang Polytechnic, Singapore.
-Dataset courtesy of the original Kaggle author; licensing details as per MIT terms.

-Developed as part of SCTP Capstone II 25 (Data & AI / Data Science training).
-Dataset courtesy of the original Kaggle author; licensing details as per MIT terms.
-License
 This project is released under the MIT License.
 Please refer to the LICENSE file (or include one) for full terms and conditions.

+**App and model development: Rupali Rajesh Desai Developed as part of SCTP Capstone II (Data Analytics with AI) from Nanyang Polytechnic, Singapore.**
+Dataset courtesy of the original Kaggle author; licensing details as per MIT terms.